CellProfiler/CellProfiler-Analyst/README.txt

 * New properties field check_tables will tell Classifier to check your db tables for anomalies such as orphaned objects or missing column indices when set to yes.
+* PlateMapBrowser tool allows browsing of data in a plate/well view.
+Images can be opened from any well, and cells from these images can be dragged into Classifier.

 ---------------------------------